Skip to content

 Changing Blades & Blade Care

-As the Gillette razors develop and the company enhances the features, it seems the blade to handle becomes more complex.
-I like the simple old-fashioned style of the Mach3.
+As the Gillette razors develop and the company enhances its features, it seems the blades for handling them have become more complex.
+I still like the simple, old-fashioned style of the Mach3.

 The Mach3 can be clipped in and out by hand.
 Then came the Fusion, which requires the user to place the razor in its cartridge pack to add a new blade.
 Then, the GilletteLabs is similar to the Fusion but has the added exfoliator on the handle.
 Again, a user must use the cartridge pack to attach a new blade; otherwise, it is difficult to attach, and the user risks cutting their fingers when trying.